darlysson/indie-campers-challenge/README.md

-# indie-campers-challenge
-App that, given a latitude and longitude, return great highlights (or attractions) close to your location.

 # Highlights REST API - Description
 An API developed to output the closest highlights(or attractions) in a radius of 100km, according to user location(latitude & longitude).